ssciwr/sustainable_development_course/unit6/README.md

 # 3. Video: Unit 6, part 2
 Please watch the [video]() to learn how to run the linter and unit tests automatically through GitHub actions, and how your documentation can automatically be updated on readthedocs/GitHub pages.
 Follow through the steps with your GitHub repo from (2.).

-# 4. Pub;lishing a Python package: Optional
+# 4. Publishing a Python package: Optional
 Follow the steps in [this tutorial](https://packaging.python.org/tutorials/packaging-projects/) to learn how to publish a python package and what you need to consider (ie., [proper naming](https://visualgit.readthedocs.io/en/latest/pages/naming_convention.html) of your package and modules).

 # 5. Live lesson